ist-dsi/fenix-webapp/README.md

 The generated War file is located in `target/fenix-webapp-1.0.0-SNAPSHOT.war`

-# Creating Jar for Fenix Scripts
+# Create Jar for Fenix Scripts

 To create the Jar required for Fenix Scripts (Which contains the necessary Base classes and configuration files), simply run: